-You may want to consider an agent or broker who specializes in Medicare plans.
+It’s wise to look for an agent or broker who specializes in Medicare plans.
 A specialist may have more expertise and skill in helping you find the best plan for you.

-You should also consider whether the advisor is a captive agent or an independent agent.
-This can make a difference in getting the best plan for you.
+Also consider whether the advisor is a captive agent or an independent agent, as this can make a difference in getting the best plan for your situation.

-You should also make sure your Medicare advisor is licensed in your state and has passed an annual American Health Insurance Plans (AHIP) exam.
+Make sure your chosen Medicare advisor is licensed in your state and has passed an annual American Health Insurance Plans (AHIP) exam.

 AHIP is a trade association of health insurance professionals.
-Medicare advisors should be AHIP certified and hold other certifications for the particular types of Medicare plans they sell.
+Medicare advisors should be AHIP certified and hold additional certifications for the particular Medicare plans they sell.

 If you make an appointment at your home or in the advisor’s office, the Medicare advisor must document the plan options you wish to discuss.

-You have certain rights when meeting with a Medicare advisor.
-There are certain things an advisor is not allowed to do during your appointment.
+There are also certain things an advisor is not allowed to do during your appointment.

-- Ask you to sign an enrollment form before you are ready to enroll in a plan
+- Ask you to sign an enrollment form before you are ready to enroll.

 6 Cited Research Articles